MSoup/battleship/README.md

 - If the opponent's ship is in this cell, the opponent's ship is considered "hit"
 - If a ship has been hit on every cell it aligns with, it is considered sunk
 - If all ships have been sunk, the game ends

 ## Objects
+From a top down level, the program is structured into the following

+### The Game Object
+The Game object holds the state of the game.
+It controls the flow of the game.
+The Game objects holds two instances of boards, belonging to P1 and P2.

+### The Board object
+The board object holds the positioning of ships.
+Boards are represented by a nested array.

-Ships
+### Ships
-- Ships take up 1 grid cell in width and have lengths determined by the ship's size:
+Ships take up 1 grid cell in width and have lengths determined by the ship's size:

 - Small: 3 cells
 - Medium: 4 cells
 - Large: 5 cells

-- There are 2 small, 2 medium, and 1 large ship
+There are 2 small, 2 medium, and 1 large ship
-- Board
-	- The board is a grid of 7x7 cells

 # Getting Started with Create React App